spinningtopsofdoom/navigating-clojurescript-fire-swamp/clojure_west/closure-library/01-closure-library.md

 # Google Closure Library

-- JavaScript Standard Library (Batteries included)
+- Equivalent to Ruby or Python Standard Libraries
 - Packaged with ClojureScript
 - Written for Google Closure Compiler